philwhiles/frettler/README.md

 ### Secondary Argument - Chord fingerings
-While the rest of frettlers calculations are all done from first principles of music theory ie scales and fully displayed chords are calculated using music theory formulae/logic, it can display chord fingerings using a vertical view that resembles typical chord charts, using a built in database of 'fingerings'. ie to get frettler to show the fingering for 'Am':
+While the rest of frettlers calculations are all done from first principles of music theory ie scales and fully displayed chords are calculated using music theory formulae/logic, it can display chord fingerings using a vertical view that resembles typical chord charts, using a built in database of 'fingerings' (currently in excess of 300). ie to get frettler to show the fingering for 'Am':

 ```